arangodb/docs/3.11/graphs-pregel-algorithms.md

 pointing to that vertex; the hub score rates the total authority score of vertices pointed by it.
 Also see [en.wikipedia.org/wiki/HITS_algorithm](https://en.wikipedia.org/wiki/HITS_algorithm){:target="_blank"}.
-(Note,however, that this version of the algorithm is slightly different from that of the original paper.)
+Note, however, that this version of the algorithm is slightly different from that of the original paper.

 ArangoDB offers two versions of the algorithm: the original Kleinberg's version and our own version that has some advantages and disadvantages as discussed below.